ADULT ADHD AND ASSOCIATED PROBLEMS

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that first presents in early childhood (sometimes from as early as two years old).
 Over more recent years researchers have found that ADHD persists into adulthood far more than it was intially believed to.
 Around 70% of children or adolescents diagnosed with ADHD will persist with clinically significant symptoms into adulthood.
 ADHD affects one of our most important grouping of brain functions, broadly described as executive functions.
 You can think of executive functions as forming the chief executive of your brain, whose job it is to coordinate information from lower brain regions to form organised and sustained responses to the tasks of daily living.

-The problems associated with ADHD affect self-control, focusing and maintaining attention on tasks (especially boring ones), distractability, hyperactivity, problems with impulse control, increased sensitivity to negative emotions, anger and frustration, poor time concept and time management, and are associated with other developmental difficulties such as learning disabilities, dyspraxia, and austim, among others.
+The problems associated with ADHD affect self-control, focusing and maintaining attention on tasks (especially boring ones), distractability, poor memory, hyperactivity, problems with impulse control, increased sensitivity to negative emotions, anger and frustration, poor time concept and time management, and are associated with other developmental difficulties such as learning disabilities, dyspraxia, and austim, among others.
 It's not surprising that these difficulties can often lead to problems with depression, anxiety, low self-esteem, poor educational attainment, poor work performance, relationship difficulties, financial issues, drug and alcohol abuse, and criminal justice issues.
 Unfortunately ADHD also puts people (males especially) more at risk of car crashes, accidental and early death, and even unplanned parenthood.
 Please see this

 link for more information on symptoms.